xmos/lib_xua/module_dfu/doc/thesycon_dfu.rst

   ``dfucons revertfactory``

-The device will now only contain the factory firmware and will be running as an audio 2 device again.
+The device will now be running, and only contain the factory firmware, which can be seen by checking the device version once more.